Annapurna Circuit Trek Packing List

 • Waterproof shell pants, breathable fabric

 You need to have two gloves: inner globes and outer globes.
 These globes are like two sides of a coin; you can’t separate them.
-As the name itself is self-explanatory, the inner gloves go inside the outer globes.
+The name itself is self-explanatory, so the inner gloves go inside the outer globes.
 Inner gloves with Outer gloves work best together.

-The inner gloves are thin, light, breathable, and hug every crevice of your hand.
-At the same time, the outer gloves are bulkier but more effective against the cold, too, similar to the layers of our clothing throughout the trek.
+The inner gloves are thin, light, and breathable and hug every crevice of your hand.
+At the same time, the outer gloves are bulkier but more effective against the cold, similar to the layers of our clothing throughout the trek.
 They’re usually waterproof, extremely warm, and exceptionally durable.

 Having excellent footwear is as essential as having warm clothing.
 Since blisters are a significant concern during your trek on the Annapurna Circuit, you need a good pair of socks and a pair of decent hiking boots to avoid the Annapurna Circuit Trek difficulty.